For an accessible version or to translate, visit:

 Anxiety curve

-• Yellow – expected anxiety when you avoid situations – anxiety starts higher as you know you are avoiding a situation.
-Over time, the anxiety remains really high as there is no opportunity to exposure ourselves to new situations
+• Yellow - expected anxiety when you avoid situations - anxiety starts higher as you know you are avoiding a situation.
+Over time, the anxiety remains really high as there is no opportunity to expose ourselves to new situations.

-• Red – expected anxiety when you expose yourselves to situations – anxiety starts lower, goes up when faced with a new situation, but then the more you expose yourselves, the lower anxiety will be
+• Red – expected anxiety when you expose yourself to situations - anxiety starts lower, goes up when faced with a new situation, but then the more you expose yourself, the lower the anxiety will be.

 Why preferred foods are important

-The preferred foods are often calorie dense food so you can eat more
+Preferred foods are often calorie-dense food, so you can eat more without feeling full too quickly.

 Energy levels